ie2173/OakNft/README.md

 4. Verify the contract on the chosen blockchain explorer.
 5. Record the deployed contract address for future reference.

+##Testing
+To run tests for your ERC721 project using Foundry and Truffle, follow these steps:

+1. Open a terminal or command prompt.

+2. Navigate to the root directory of your ERC721 project, where the `Foundry.toml` file is located.

+3. Use the following Foundry command to execute the tests:
+   ` forge test`

 ## Contributing

-Contributions to the Oakland Community ERC-1155 NFT Project are welcome!
+Contributions to the Oakland Community ERC721 NFT Project are welcome!
 To contribute, follow these steps:

 1. Fork the project repository.
 2. Create a new branch for your contribution: `git checkout -b my-contribution`.